MSEdgeExplainers

 Privacy

 To avoid introducing a new fingerprinting vector, the API does not expose means to query haptics-capable devices, available effects, or whether a haptic was successfully played.
-No new media features are introduced.
+No new media features are introduced in v1.

 Security